yclas/guides/docs/Custom-fields-create-custom-fields.md

 While editing,  **Name**  and  **Type**  **fields**  will become disabled.
 In case you want to change them, you will have to delete this custom field and start over.
 This is to prevent messing up with the DataBase.

-**Just for your information, the rest of the options are still open for editing and adding.*
+**Just for your information, the rest of the options are still open to edit and add.*

+*The new feature is included in the  **2.0.7**  version, which makes it possible to create multiple new custom fields.*

+ *Note that custom fields are available only on the sites hosted on  [Yclas.com](https://yclas.com/)  and on  [Yclas Self-Hosted Pro](https://selfhosted.yclas.com/themes/yclas-self-hosted-pro.html)*.